LLCs Co-Owned by Spouses (Guide to a Husband & Wife LLC)

 5. Apply for an EIN

 You can apply for an EIN online or by mail.
-Be prepared to provide some basic information about your company, such as its name, address, and EIN.
+Be prepared to provide some basic information about your company, such as its name and address.

 6. Obtain business licenses and permits